-Policy C 4.1 Bicycle Network.
+Bicycle Network.
 Create and maintain a bicycle-friendly environment in San Mateo and increase the number of people who choose to bicycle.

-Policy C 4.2 Bicycle Master Plan.
-Maintain an updated recommended bicycle network for implementa- tion in the adopted Bicycle Master Plan and related City plans.
-Policy C 4.3 First- and Last-Mile Connections.
+Bicycle Master Plan.
+Maintain an updated recommended bicycle network for implementation in the adopted Bicycle Master Plan and related City plans.

+First- and Last-Mile Connections.
 Encourage and facilitate provision of bicycle parking and shared mobility options at transit centers and other community destinations to provide first-and last-mile connections.

-Policy C 4.4 Bicycle-Related Technology.
-Explore ways to use technology to improve bicycle safety and connectivity.
-Policy C 4.5 Bicycle and Shared Mobility-Related Technology.
+Bicycle and Shared Mobility-Related Technology.
 Explore ways to use technology to improve bicycle and shared mobility safety and connectivity.

-Policy C 4.6 Bicycle Improvements.
-Require new developments to construct or contribute to improvements that enhance the cyclist experience, including bicycle lanes.
-Policy C 4.7 Coordination with Other City Projects.
-Maximize opportunities to implement bicycle facil- ities through other City of San Mateo projects.
-Policy C 4.8 Interjurisdiction Coordination.
+Bicycle Improvements.
+Require new developments to construct or contribute to improvements that enhance the cyclist experience, including bicycle lanes and bicycle parking.

+- Policy C 4.6

+- Coordination with Other City Projects.
+Maximize opportunities to implement bicycle facilities through other City of San Mateo projects.

+- Policy C 4.7

+Interjurisdiction Coordination.
 Continue to coordinate with adjacent jurisdictions and regional partners in the development of connected bicycle and pedestrian facilities and regional trails, as identified in adopted City plans.

+Policy C 4.8 Bicycle Lane Maintenance.
+Maintain existing and future bicycle lanes to keep them in a usable and safe condition for cyclists.